thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 ### Install the Astro CLI

-`brew install astro` → install the Astro CLI
+Install the Astro CLI: `brew install astro`

-`astro version` → check that the installation was successful
+Check that the installation was successful: `astro version`

-`brew upgrade astro` → upgrade the Astro version
+Upgrade the Astro version: `brew upgrade astro`

-`brew uninstall astro` → uninstall Astro
+Uninstall Astro: `brew uninstall astro`

 ### Create an Astro project

 > See the full instruction: <https://www.astronomer.io/docs/astro/cli/get-started-cli>
 {: .prompt-tip }

-`astro dev init` → generate new project
+Generate new project: `astro dev init`

 All required project files will automatically be created.
 Most important are: